 - Vacuum regularly with a HEPA filter vacuum.
 And be sure to vacuum in areas of potential PBDE dust, such as behind TVs, around couches and under the bed.

 - Opt for companies who do not use PBDEs when buying electronics, especially computers.
 There are several TV and electronic manufacturers who don’t use them anymore.
-These brands include Apple, Dell, Sony, Sharp, Samsung, Panasonic, Lenovo, Phillips, LG Electronics, Toshiba Personal Computing, and Hewlett Packard.
-When buying a computer, buy from a company that is the best for indoor environmental health, such as Apple, who phased out PBDEs years ago and uses no PVC or mercury in their electronics.
+These brands include Apple, Dell, Sony, Sharp, Samsung, Panasonic, Lenovo, Phillips, LG, Toshiba, and Hewlett Packard.

 - When buying furniture, ask if the foam contains PBDE.
-IKEA phased out bromated flame-retardants from all their furniture and mattresses and should be a safer bet.
-The best choice is an organic mattress (find everything you need to know about choosing an organic mattress) and furniture made from natural materials such as wool and organic cotton.
+IKEA phased out brominated flame-retardants from all their furniture and mattresses and should be a safer bet.

 - Consider buying a home air purifier.
 The toxic dust that settles can be vacuumed up, but the airborne dust remains.
 An allergenic filter is designed to catch the most possible toxins from the air.